ACM SIGCOMM 2022 TUTORIAL: Large-scale Open Internet Measurement with M-Lab

 This introduction will cover the history of M-Lab and what it offers the network measurement community.
 It will cover what the platform offers for new network measurements as well as give an overview of data sets available from M-Lab.

 We will provide the attendees with a Colab notebook with an example query/starter code.
-Colab is a cloud-based Jupyter notebook platform that will facilitate getting everyone up and running with the data regardless of what platform they use/what software they have installed.
-We will walk the attendees through running simple queries on different M-Lab datasets using colab.
-We will share a link to the data quick-start guide ahead of the workshop to get access ahead of time..
+We will walk the attendees through running queries on different M-Lab datasets using Colab.

 Current challenges in measuring Internet connectivity

 Panelists: Timur Friedman (Sorbonne U.), Amreesh Phokeer (ISOC), Renata Teixeira (Netflix), Kévin Vermeulen (CNRS)

 After laying the foundation with the introduction and hands on activity we will have a panel discussion with researchers working on measuring Internet connectivity to discuss challenges in this space.